bkieselEducational/OAuth-2.0-from-Scratch/README.md

 - code_verfier: A random alphanumeric string of varying length.
 The constraints by the OAuth community specify 43-128 characters in length.
 We save this value to be used later.
 - code_challenge: The result of taking the code_verifier string and SHA256 hashing it.
 Then taking that hash and base64URL encoding it.
 We will send this in the initial request.<br>
 <br>
 Step 3: With our random values in tow, we must now construct our URL for Google.
 It will need to contain some additional parameters.
-Some are required some are optional:
+Some are required some are optional:<br>
 - access_type: offline (OPTIONAL: Setting this parameter to 'offline' tells Google to send a Refresh Token)
 - scope: https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fuserinfo.profile openid email(REQUIRED: AT least one is required.
 Here we have 3.
 We want profile info email address and an openid token)
 - prompt: select_account consent (OPTIONAL: Note that if we do not set the 'select_account' value here, there is no garauntee that a user that is logged into 1 Google account will be prompted to choose another when logging in.
 This is a bad user experience and from my viewpoint, setting the 'prompt' property should not be optional.
 But it is!)